-Dr Mir Malkani — Updated on March 15, 2023
+Dr Mir Malkani

 In this article, we will look at:

-- Which steroids can cause hair loss
+• Which steroids can trigger hair loss

-- How steroids cause hair loss
+• How steroids cause loss of hair

-- Prednisone and hair loss
+• Prednisone and hair loss

-- Steroids and hair loss in women
+• Steroids and loss of hair in women

-- Ways to prevent steroid-related hair loss.
+• Ways to prevent steroid-related hair loss.

 Which steroids cause hair loss?

-There are two main types of steroids that can be prescribed: corticosteroids or anabolic.
+There are two main types of steroids that can be prescribed: corticosteroids and anabolic.
 Corticosteroids are used to treat skin conditions, blood disorders, and allergies.
 They’re also used to produce steroid creams for hair loss.
 Anabolic steroids, meanwhile, are most commonly used to enhance muscle mass and improve athletic performance.

 Anabolic steroids are more likely to cause hair loss in men.
-Around 1-3% of US inhabitants have been identified as anabolic steroid users [2].
+Around 1-3% of U.S. inhabitants have been identified as anabolic steroid users [2].
 Anabolic steroids are a synthetic version of the male sex hormone, testosterone, and are responsible for the maturation of secondary sex characteristics [3].

 According to a study conducted at the John Hopkins Vasculitis Center, prednisone can lead to a condition called hirsutism (excessive hair growth due to the presence of testosterone).
 Hirsutism was identified in an individual who had been taking 10mg of prednisone for a number of months [6-7].

-How steroids cause hair loss
+How do steroids cause hair loss?

 Anabolic steroids are structurally similar to testosterone, though there are some key differences between the two.
 As a result, they can stimulate the production of dihydrotestosterone (DHT), which is the hormone responsible for androgenetic alopecia in men [8].